skate1512/Rakshit-but-a-bot/README.md

-# Rakshit-but-a-bot
+# Rakshit But A Bot
-A telegram bot for reddit post notifications
+Reddit-bot18 but now on telegram